ndkv9/conversation-stats/README.md

 ## Usage

-.Fill in start date and end date that you want to retrieve the chat data and the access token.
++ Fill in start date and end date that you want to retrieve the chat data and the access token.
-.Press the 'SEARCH' button to get the result.
++ Press the 'SEARCH' button to get the result.

-.After receiving response from API the app will render to UI:
++ After receiving response from API the app will render to UI:
-+ First big box is value from field total_conversation_count.
+- First big box is value from field total_conversation_count.
-+ Middle big box is value from field total_user_message_count.
+- Middle big box is value from field total_user_message_count.
-+ Right most big box is value from field total_visitor_message_count.
+- Right most big box is value from field total_visitor_message_count.
-+ Table on the bottom part of the page shows daily numbers from response which can be found from by_date array in response.
+- Table on the bottom part of the page shows daily numbers from response which can be found from by_date array in response.
-+ Table will show maximum of 5 items at time.
+- Table will show maximum of 5 items at time.
 If there are more daily results they will be paginated.

-.Stores start date, end date and token in localStorage so they are already populated if user comes back to app later time.
++ Stores start date, end date and token in localStorage so they are already populated if user comes back to app later time.
-.The app will display a status line to help user tracking its state.
++ The app will display a status line to help user tracking its state.
 (Like date range to take data or when user fills in wrong format of data)
 <!-- ROADMAP -->

 ## Roadmap